oppia/oppia-web-developer-docs/Populating-data-on-local-server.md

+This guide provides step-by-step instructions for populating data on a local Oppia server.
+It is intended for Oppia users who need to set up a local environment for testing or development purposes.

 ## Table of Contents
 - [Classroom Pages](#classroom-pages)
   - [Maths Classroom Page](#maths-classroom-page)

 Please note that the instructions provided in this document are to be executed only after logging into Oppia.
-If you are not logged in, please follow the link [logging-instruction](https://github.com/oppia/oppia/wiki/How-to-access-Oppia-webpages#user-account-pages) before executing the guidelines in this document.
+If you are not logged in, please follow the link [log-in-instruction](https://github.com/oppia/oppia/wiki/How-to-access-Oppia-webpages#user-account-pages) before executing the guidelines in this document.

 ## Classroom Pages